tauri-apps/tauri-docs/src/content/docs/blog/tauri-2-0-0-beta.md

 ### Revamped IPC

 The v1 Inter-Process Communication (IPC) which is responsible for delivering messages between the Rust and JavaScript layers uses a very rudimentary webview interface which forces us to serialize all messages to strings and is super slow to deliver responses.
-The new v2 IPC uses custom protocols, which are similar to how a HTTP localhost server works and is [much faster](https://github.com/tauri-apps/tauri/pull/7170#issuecomment-1583279023).
+The new v2 IPC uses custom protocols, which is more reminiscent in function and performance to how the webview handles regular HTTP based communication, see the [pull request](https://github.com/tauri-apps/tauri/pull/7170#issuecomment-1583279023) for more information.

 Additionally, there is a new channel API so you can quickly send data from Rust to your frontend.

 ### Multiwebview

 Tauri now supports adding multiple webviews to a single window.
 This is also a highly anticipated [feature request](https://github.com/tauri-apps/tauri/issues/2709).
+Note this is still an unfinished feature that is hidden behind an `unstable` Cargo feature flag while we review the API design together with the community.

 ### Menu and tray icon JavaScript APIs